saurabh1088/notes/wwdc/wwdc23/SwiftData.md

 - focuses entirely on code with no external file formats
 - Uses Swift’s new macro system
 - Naturally integrated with SwiftUI
+- Available across all the platforms

 ## @Macro
 Model macro

 - New Swift macro
+- Using Model macro makes a class fully persistable with SwiftData
 - Defines schema with code
 - Adds SwiftData functionality to model types
 - Models in SwiftData are source of truth of app’s schema and drive the persistence experience